Tenari/non-fiction/a_powergamers_guide_to_earth.md

 - Brad Pitt
 - etc...

-The essential characteristic of a bard is attention whoring.
 Look.
 You *can* win as a bard.
-But you wont.
+But **you** wont.
 It's true that the bulk of winning bards put in a lot of time and effort, but it's also true that for every Jimmy Hendrix who makes a ton of money, there is a [Micheal Angelo](https://en.wikipedia.org/wiki/Michael_Angelo_Batio) who no one has ever heard of.

+The essential characteristic of a bard is attention whoring.